-- Description: Specify the field or list of fields to join on.
+- Description: The field or list of fields to join on.

 - Syntax: overwrite=<bool> | max=<int> | keepsingle=<bool>

-selfjoincommand that control the result set returned.
+- Description: Options that control the search result set that is returned.
 You can specify one or more of these options.

 - Syntax: keepsingle=<bool>

-- Description: Controls whether or not results with a unique value for the join fields should be retained.
+- Description: Controls whether or not to retain results that have with a unique value in the join fields.
 When

 keepsingle=truesearch results that have no other results to join with are kept in the output.